k3dr/makeacopy_ru/README.md

    - Build Debug APK, Release APK (unsigned), and Android App Bundle (AAB)
 4. Artifacts will be attached to the GitHub Release

-This ensures that release builds are 100% F-Droid compatible, with all native libraries built from source while using the pre-cleaned OpenCV submodule for Java classes.
+This ensures that release builds are 100% F-Droid compatible, with all native libraries built from source and the required OpenCV Java classes bundled statically.

 ##### OpenCV Integration Builds